JAlcocerT/JAlcocerT/content/blog/dev-ai-coding.md

 date: 2025-04-15T23:20:21+01:00
 draft: false
 tags: ["Dev","GenAI"]
 description: 'How to get started with vibe coding.
-FirebaseStudio vs Codex vs Claude Code...or maybe just Windsurf?'
+FirebaseStudio vs Codex vs Claude Code...or maybe just Windsurf IDE?'
 url: 'vide-coding'
 ---

 There is a new concept around: **vibe coding**

+And it seems it will stay for a while.

 ![Windsurf Codeium IDE and Astro](/blog_img/GenAI/NoCode-AI/windsurf-vibecoding-astro.png)

 * https://uiverse.io/elements

-But how about creating websites with these....
+But how about creating websites with these... or even web apps?

 ## Firebase Studio